-The main difference between crowdfunding and donation is that crowdfunding is tied to the American JOBS act that allows online sales of small stock to a huge pool of investors, although the act has not been passed yet.
+The main difference between crowdfunding and donation is that crowdfunding is tied to the American JOBS act that allows online sales of small stocks to a huge pool of investors, although the act has not been passed yet.
 Nonetheless, you could still embrace the crowdfunding method to raise your project funds, as long as you don’t sell any kind of stock.

-Probably the hottest crowdfunding site on the Internet is Kickstarter, which raised a total of $220 million from 61,000 launched projects so far.
-Thousands explore its listed projects every second waiting to give away their money to the project they think is most deserving!
-According to the guidelines, Kickstarter accepts all major kinds of creative projects but not for causes or awareness campaigns, charity or scholarships, and definitely not for vacations or a new digital camera.
+Probably the hottest crowdfunding site on the Internet is Kickstarter, which has raised a total of $220 million from 61,000 launched projects so far.
+Thousands explore its listed projects every second, waiting to give away their money to the project they think is most deserving!
+According to the guidelines, Kickstarter accepts all major kinds of creative projects but not for causes or awareness campaigns, charity or scholarships, and definitely not for vacations or new digital camera.

 The submission process is really intuitive and straightforward, you just need to sign up an account, then fill out your project details.
 You are encouraged to describe everything in great detail, as there will be crews reviewing your form and determining whether to accept your project or not.